DasenB/DIAL/README.md

 Every message has a color and a title which both can be seen in the frontend.
 If no color is explicitly specified it defaults to white.
 The title is a string that can be freely chosen.
 Arbitrary data can be placed in the messages data-attribute.
-To prevent object references from breaking the determinism and to be able to display the message as string in the frontend, all values stored in a message must be serializable to JSON.
+To prevent object references from causing side effects across different nodes and to be able to display the message as string in the frontend, all values stored in a message must be serializable to JSON.
 If you store objects in a message you might need to implement your own json encoding and decoding.
+Also, object-references are deliberately broken up by replacing a send message with a deepcopy before it is being delivered.
+Keep that in mind when putting objects into messages.

 You can send messages within your algorithm using two different methods: